 Barbados moving forward with plans for a medicinal Cannabis industry

-Speaking with Barbados Today, Munro-Knight said that despite some setbacks attributed to the coronavirus pandemic, interest in the lucrative industry remains extremely high among prospective investors, who will be able to submit applications and proposals as early as January 2021.
+Speaking with Barbados Today, Munro-Knight said that despite some setbacks attributed to the COVID-19 pandemic, interest in the lucrative industry remains extremely high among prospective investors, who will be able to submit applications and proposals as early as January.

-She added that the greatest interest is being shown by international investors, but stressed that locals should not be discouraged by the perceived high costs associated with the sector,
+She said that international investors are showing the greatest interest, but stressed that locals should not be discouraged by the perceived high costs associated with the sector.

 “We have held meetings with, and engaged, over 88 different agencies across Barbados, both government and others as well to make sure that we are reflecting and building an industry that is reflective of how people want to see it.”